codecapsules-io/codecapsules-docs/docs/tutorials/build-mern-job-board.md

 # Build a MERN job board

-A MERN (MongoDB, Express, React, Node) stack like other full stack applications has the convenience of needing only one capsule to host both the frontend and backend.
+A MERN (MongoDB, Express, React, Node) stack like other full stack applications has the convenience of needing only one capsule to host both the front end and back end.

 In this tutorial, which is part two of this [deployment guide]() we'll be extending the boilerplate MERN application we deployed in the first part in order to make a job board based on the same architecture.
 When complete, the job board will be a platform where users can view and submit available jobs.